wavelet-lab/docs/source/guides/firmware.rst

    usdr_flash -w <firmware_file>

-* Wait for the process to finish.
+* Wait for the process to complete.
 * **WARNING**: Please do not disconnect the device during the flashing process.
-* Reconnect the device to your computer.
+*When flashing is complete, perform a "power cycle" of the device (reconnect it)

 Example
 -------